gchang12/Learn-Vim/ch07_the_dot_command.md

 pancake, potatoes, fruit-juice,
 ```

-To delete the text from the start of the line to the next occurrence of a comma, first delete to the comma, then repeat twice it with `df,..`.
+To delete the text from the start of the line to the next occurrence of a comma, first delete to the comma with `df,`, then repeat twice it with `..`.

 Let's try another example: